Q: How does a central vacuum system work?

 Q: How many wall inlet valves should I have installed?

 A: Typically one hose inlet valve should be installed for every 700 square feet of a home.
 A centrally located Hide-A-Hose with a 50 foot expanding hose can often times cover an entire 2000 square foot home.
 Our central vacuum team can help you to determine the best plan for your home or commercial vacuum application.
 For example, a central vacuum with a Hide A Hose can easily be used to pull the hose from the wall unit at a convenient height and taken to the area needing cleaning.
-See Brian Frost demonstrate the Hide A Hose in 30 second area cleanup in this YouTube video.
+See owner Tom Proctor demonstrate a 60' Hide A Hose.

 Q: Which is better, a central vacuum with a disposable bag or bagless system?